Why Do I Write?

 What about fame?
 What about the accolades?
 Are those the the things that inspire me to write?

 People may read or disregard what I write.
 If they do read, a million thanks.
-If not, well… that’s life.
+If not – no hard feelings.

 I may have received some good comments from my friends for some of my writings in the past.
 But of course, those comments may have been either meritorious or simply generous.
 Sometimes there are people who give positive and encouraging compliments.

-But aside from good comments some of my works have also angered some individuals who in one way or another were offended.
+But aside from good comments some of my works have also angered some individuals who were offended thinking that what I wrote pertained to them.
 Writing sometimes is a magnet for trouble.
 I remember quite well when I wrote a satirical poem in Filipino (about a wolf in sheep’s clothing) when I was working in a Catholic college.
-The parish priest who felt alluded to reportedly asked the Sister-President of the college, my superior, to summon me to the latter’s office so he could talk to me.
+The parish priest who felt alluded to (and I was really alluding to him) reportedly asked the Sister-President of the college, my superior, to summon me to the latter’s office so he could talk to me about what I wrote.
 However he was dissuaded from pursuing his request.
-But even if he was able to convince the President and the College Dean then, I wouldn’t go.
+But even if he was able to convince the President and the College Dean then, I wouldn’t see him.
 Why?
-That poem I wrote and my act of writing it have nothing to do with my employment.
+That poem I wrote and my act of writing it had nothing to do with my employment.
 My being a writer has no personality and office that could be connected to any of the lines that run vertical and horizontal in our organizational chart.
+In short, the priest had no authority over me.
 The priest never bugged me again but I wrote another poem for him (Habit and Habit).
-At least I discovered that he was reading my poems.

-My quatrains are the ones that brought me some colorful moments.
+My quatrains (in Filipino) are the ones that brought me some colorful moments.
 I have lost a friend or two (or is it three… perhaps more) for the quatrains I have posted in a social networking site.
 I once wrote a quatrain and a friend liked it.
 Almost a year later, I re-posted the same quatrain and surprisingly the same person who previously liked it was angered and gave me a mouthful.
-He’s like a brother to me so I had to explain.
+We’re very good friends so we talked about it.
 He understood, apologized, and we both forgot about it since then.

 So, why do I write then?